Sunday, July 5, 2026

 Seeing calm waters below and multiple canoes on the water, we decided to try canoeing next, while the weather held.
 There was plenty of sunshine, without a cloud in sight, and almost no wind.

-At the Canoe Rental, we signed several electronic legal forms before being handed life jackets.
+At the Canoe Rental boathouse, we signed several electronic legal forms before being handed life jackets.
 We were led to a standard red canoe.
-As the chief paddler, I sat down in the back first, while Inna sat down in the center, and Alex sat down in front.
+As the chief paddler, I sat down in the back first, while Inna sat in the center and Alex sat in front.

 At 10:05, we paddled quickly across the glassy Lake Moraine, enjoying the beautiful views of the nearby Canadian Rockies and lush surroundings.
 We paddled around the entire lake, while taking multiple photos and recording several videos.
 We returned our canoe at 11:05, having thoroughly enjoyed exploring the lake.

-We decided to walk along the Lake Moraine shoreline, and we did so, reaching the end of the trail in 30 minutes.
-Inna decided that it would be a great time (and location) for a snack, so we got our previously prepared Italian sandwiches and started eating.
+We decided to walk along the Lake Moraine lakeshore, and we did so, reaching the end of the trail in 30 minutes.
+Inna decided it would be a great time (and location) for a snack, so we grabbed our pre-made Italian sandwiches and started eating.

 On the way back along the shoreline, we stopped for hot coffee at the local Lake Moraine Cafe: